-Finding houses to flip can be difficult, but that doesn't mean that you should jump at the first opportunity you come across.
+Finding houses to flip can be difficult, but that doesn’t mean that you should jump at the first opportunity you come across.
 A rehabber also needs to know how to choose the right property.
-In this section, we explain how to choose a house to flip by looking at location, physical characteristics, financial considerations, and more.
+In this section, we explain how to choose houses to flip by looking at location, physical characteristics, financial considerations, and more.

 Proximity to positive factors such as stores and public transportation will increase value, while proximity to negative factors, such as highways and airports will decrease value.

 When looking to choose a house to flip, you need to understand the property in the context of where it sits.
 To figure this out, you need to start with who you expect the purchaser to be.

 - Is the neighborhood full of young, single people?
 If so, the school district becomes less important.

 - Is the purchaser a young couple with small children?
 Then, the school district becomes highly important.

 - Is the environment urban, where owning a car is a luxury?
 If so, then you need to consider the proximity of your property to public transportation.

 - Is the area missing easy access to public transportation?
 Then you should find a house with parking included.